The debate on evolution vs. creationism by

 19) “Can you believe in ‘the big bang’ without 'faith'”?

 Yes.
 By observing the universe now, and studying its processes, we can extrapolate backwards in time and predict what it looked like some 13.82 billion years ago when the Big Bang happened.
-The cosmic microwave background (CMB) allows scientists to compute the age of the universe from the time of the big bang until today.
+The cosmic microwave background (CMB) allows scientists to compute how long ago the big bang happened.

 20) “How can you look at the world and not believe someone created/thought of it?
 It’s amazing!!!”